Extended-Thunder/send-later/index.md

 1. Start with a successful Test \#1, above.
 2. Check the "Outbox" folder underneath "Local Folders" and confirm that the message you composed is there.
-3. Select the "Send Unsent Messages" command under the "File" menu in the main Thunderbird window and confirm that the message in your Outbox folder is sent successfully.
+3. Select the `File > Send Unsent Messages` command and confirm that the message in your Outbox folder is sent successfully.

-If the "Send Unsent Messages" command is grayed out in the menu, i.e., you cannot execute it even though there is a message in the Outbox, or if the message does not send successfully when you execute this command, ,then *Send Later is not the problem.* Rather, one of the problems and solutions listed above in "Test \#1" applies.
+If the "Send Unsent Messages" command is grayed out in the menu, i.e., you cannot execute it even though there is a message in the Outbox, or if the message does not send successfully when you execute this command, then *Send Later is not the problem.* Rather, one of the problems and solutions listed above in "Test \#1" applies.

 ##### Test \#3

 1. Start with successful Tests \#1 and \#2 above.
 2. Re-enable the Send Later add-on and restart Thunderbird.
 3. Compose a new message with a valid recipient, Subject, and message body.
 4. Schedule the message with Send Later to be sent five minutes in the future.
 5. Confirm that the message is saved to your Drafts folder.

 If, instead of the message being saved into the Drafts folder, you get an error, then try repairing your Drafts folder and then repeat this test.
-If that doesn't fix the problem, then the error you're getting probably isn't a Send Later issue, it's a generic Thunderbird issue, but if you can't figure out what the problem is, feel free to [send us the error message you're getting](mailto:send-later-support@extended-thunder.org?subject=Send%20Later) and we'll try to help.
+If that doesn't fix the problem, then the error you're getting probably isn't a Send Later issue, it's a generic Thunderbird issue, but if you can't figure out what the problem is, feel free to
+[send us the error message you're getting](mailto:send-later-support@extended-thunder.org?subject=Send%20Later) and we'll try to help.

 ##### Test \#4

 1. Start with a successful Test \#3, above.
 2. Enable the "Send Later" column in the message list in your Drafts folder, if it isn't already displayed.
 3. Make sure that the Draft you scheduled shows the correct scheduled send time in the Send Later column.
 If it doesn't, then you are probably running into [this issue](#bad-mail-servers), and you need to use the workaround documented there --- configure Thunderbird to save Drafts locally rather than on the mail server --- to be able to use Send Later.

 ##### Test \#5